 What is TCS on International Money Transfers?

-Every time you send money abroad from India—whether for education, medical needs, or a family gift—there’s a small tax built into the process, known as Tax Collected at Source (TCS).
-This isn’t something you pay separately; it’s collected by the bank or remittance service provider at the time of transaction.
+Every time you send money abroad from India – whether for education, medical needs, travel, investments, or even a family gift – there is a tax component built into the process known as Tax Collected at Source (TCS).
+This is not paid separately; it is collected by the bank or authorised remittance service provider at the time the transaction is processed.

-Under RBI’s Liberalized Remittance Scheme (LRS), individuals in India can send up to USD 250,000 abroad each year.
-To monitor large transfers and ensure tax compliance, the government now applies TCS on these international remittances.
+Under the RBI’s Liberalised Remittance Scheme (LRS), resident individuals can remit up to USD 250,000 overseas each financial year.
+To monitor foreign outflows and strengthen tax compliance, TCS is applied to specified international remittances based on their purpose and value.

-The Union Budget 2025 revised the TCS structure to increase the threshold for exemption and simplify the compliance framework for TCS on international money transfers:
+The Union Budget 2026 revised the TCS structure to rationalise rates and ease the compliance burden on international money transfers under the Liberalised Remittance Scheme:

-- Threshold Increased: No TCS on remittances up to INR 10 lakh per financial year.
+Threshold Continued: No TCS on remittances up to INR 10 lakh per financial year for applicable LRS categories.

-- Education Loans Exempt: Remittances funded through education loans from specified financial institutions are completely exempt, regardless of amount.
+Education Loans Concessional Rate: Remittances funded through education loans from specified financial institutions attract a concessional 0.5% TCS.

-- Other Purposes (Investments, Gifts, Tour Packages, etc.): Attract 20% TCS on the amount exceeding INR 10 lakh.
+Other Purposes (Investments, Gifts, etc.): Continue to attract 20% TCS on the amount exceeding INR 10 lakh.

 Need to pay your university fees and living expenses abroad?